World Environment Day is June 05 every year

 At Al-Dakahlya in Egypt, a farmer holds up a handful of soil to show the scorched, parched, dryness of the land due to drought.
 The farmer's land, at one time, was irrigated by the Nile river.
 Not any more.
 Al-Dakahlya is about 120 km from Cairo.

-A turquoise lake forms from melting snow near Cape Folger on the Budd Coast in the Antarctic Territory on January 11 - 2008.
+A turquoise lake forms from melting snow near Cape Folger on the Budd Coast in the Antarctic Territory.
 Researchers at the Commonwealth Scientific and Industries Research Organization have found that the world is warming faster than predicted by the United Nations top climate body, with harmful emissions exceeding worst-case scenarios.

 A volunteer holds up an oil-covered crab after it was rescued at Muelle Viejo Beach in Spain's Canary Islands.